tmonks/100-days-of-code/log.md

 ### Day 58: October 25, Friday
 D58 #100DaysofCode #freeCodeCamp
 Refactored the code in my pomodoro timer for a better separation of concerns between the different components.
 I was hesitant to make changes this big when I'm almost done, but I mapped it out on paper first and it went surprisingly well 😌

+### Day 59: October 26, Saturday
+D59 #100DaysOfCode #freeCodeCamp
+Worked more on improving the distribution of logic between the components of my pomodoro timer.
+Learned about writing middleware.
+I'm a little concerned that I'm spending so much time on this one project, but I'm learning a lot and having fun! 😊